SavaPavlovic01/Compiler/README.md

 # Description
-A compiler made for a java like language called microjava
+A compiler made for a java like language called microjava.
+This was made for a course calle Compiler Construction 1.

 A description of the language is available in this repository